-BASIC: B 5900 BASIC is a non-interactive, industrystandard implementation of the BASIC language that is generally compatible with the offerings of the GE Mark II time-sharing service.
+BASIC: B 5900 Basic is a non-interactive, industry-standard implementation of the Basic language that is generally compatible with the offerings of the GE Mark II time-sharing service.

 PL/1: The B 5900 PL/1 language is an implementation of the American National Standard PL/1 language.
-There are some differences from IBM's PL/1 in various machine-dependent constructs, but Burroughs claims that little difficulty has been encountered in field conversions from IBM to B 5900 PL/1.
+There are some differences from IBM's PL/1 in various machinedependent constructs, but Burroughs claims that little difficulty has been encountered in field conversions from IBM to B 5900 PL/1.
 ISAM files are supported in PL/1.

-RPG: A full implementation of the RPG II language, with extensions for data communications and DMS II data base management, is scheduled for availability in the third quarter of 1981.
-The RPG compiler will be usable on all B 6000 and B 7000 Series computers as well as on the B 5900 Series, and will provide source-code compatibility with the IBM RPG II language and with B 1700/1800/1900 Series RPG.
+RPG: B 5900 RPG is a full implementation of the RPG II language, with extensions for data communications and DMS II data base management.
+The RPG compiler can be used on all B 6000 and B 7000 Series computers as well as on the B 5900, and provides source-code compatibility with the IBM RPG II language and with B 1700/1800/1900 Series RPG.

 REPORTER II: This is a report writer designed to simplify the retrieval, analysis, and reporting of information maintained in computer files.
-REPORTER II accepts report specifications coded in a free-form report description language and generates a COBOL program tailored to produce the required report.
-The system can retrieve input data from multiple files and/or DMS II data bases, select data based on a wide range of criteria, perform arithmetic and statistical functions, sort data in ascending or descending order according to multiple keys, control access through a password system, produce automatically formatted reports, and create one or more files of extracted data for subsequent processing or reporting.
+REPORTER II accepts report specifications coded in a free-form report description language and generates a Cobol program tailored to produce the required report.
+The system can retrieve input data from multiple files and/or DMS II data bases, select data based on a wide range of criteria, perform arithmetic and statistical functions, sort data in ascending or descending order according to multiple keys, control access through a password system, produce automatically formatted reports, and create one or more files of extracted data for subsequent . processing or reporting.

 In addition to the basic (RP2) version, REPORTER II is available in an Advanced version, an Audit version, and an On-Line version.
 REPORTER II (Advanced) adds the capabilities for generation of multiple reports in one pass through the input data, creation of summary-only (matrix) reports, and controlled formatting for special reports or preprinted forms.
-AUDIT-REPORTER extends the REPORTER II system by providing auditors with effective software tools for testing and evaluating the records produced by an EDP system.
+Audit-REPORTER extends the RE-PORTER II system by providing auditors with effective software tools for testing and evaluating the records produced by an EDP system.
 The On-Line REPORTER is an optional module that can be added to any of the three preceding systems to provide an on-line mode of operation that enables users at remote terminals to enter, generate, compile, and execute report programs.